29 Southwestern Decorating Ideas for 2025

 Image courtesy of Sotheby’s Realty

-Wrought iron is quintessential to this style and adds a rustic and authentic feel to the decor.
-It’s versatile for decor, lighting fixtures, furniture, and accessories.
-Many southwestern homes have intricate black wrought iron staircase railings due to the influence of Spanish home design, as the Spanish were the first European settlers to inhabit the area centuries ago.
+Wrought iron is quintessential to this style, adding a rustic and authentic feel to the décor.
+It’s versatile for décor, lighting fixtures, furniture, and accessories.
+Many southwestern homes feature intricate black wrought iron staircase railings, a design influence stemming from the Spanish colonization of the area centuries ago.

 Southwestern Living Room